wikier/marmotta-virtuoso/README.md

 ## Relationship with Marmotta

-[I](http://www.wikier.org)'m committer of Apache Marmotta, so my final aim to contribute this code to the Apache project.
-But, given its current experimental status and the distribution issues, for the moment I prefer to keep it here.
+[I](http://www.wikier.org)'m committer of Apache Marmotta, so my final aim is to contribute this code to the ASF project.
+But, given its current experimental status and the distribution and legal issues, for the moment I'd prefer to keep it out of the main project.